Don’t be left in the dark about Earth Hour this year

 RELATED: Six fun Earth Hour activities to consider this weekend

-Organized by the World Wildlife Fund (WWF), the worldwide Earth Hour movement takes place annually on the last Saturday in March.
+Organized by the World Wildlife Fund (WWF), the worldwide Earth Hour movement normally takes place on the last Saturday in March every year, with 2024 being an exception.

 Here are a few ways you can take part in the initiative this year.